huynhlvd/ramsi/README.md

 **II.
 Measurement Bounds for Weighted n-l1 Minimization**

-Please cite this publication
+Please cite this publication:

-H. V. Luong, J. Seiler, A. Kaup, S. Forchhammer, and N. Deligiannis, "[Measurement Bounds for Sparse Signal Recovery with Multiple Side Information](https://arxiv.org/abs/1605.03234)," in e-print, arXiv, Jan.
-2017.
+`H. V. Luong, J. Seiler, A. Kaup, S. Forchhammer, and N. Deligiannis, "`[Measurement Bounds for Sparse Signal Recovery with Multiple Side Information](https://arxiv.org/abs/1605.03234)`," in e-print, arXiv, Jan.
+2017.`

 **_Computing the measurement bound m, which is required for successful reconstruction, for the weighted n-l1 minimization problem in (1)._**